nnesse/glbindify/Readme.md

 Why use glbindify?
 ------------------

-Starting with OpenGL 3.x each new OpenGL version may depricate some commands and enum values.
-If an application uses a so called "core profile" context then the depricated commands and enum values from the previous version will be removed from the API.
-By generating bindings for a specific GL version and list of extensions you can avoid accidentally developing unintended dependencies on what is exposed by the drivers on your development system.
-Another benefit is that the GL header and binding code will be considerably smaller.
-A GL header containing all OpenGL functions specified so far (including all extensions) would be greater than 18k lines long.
-On the other hand a header only containing only OpenGL 3.3 core functions is only 1.5k lines.
+Starting with OpenGL 3.x each new OpenGL version depricates some features.
+If an application uses a so called "core profile" context then these depricated commands may be removed from the API.
+By generating bindings for a specific GL version and list of extensions you can insure at compile-time that your application only depends on that feature set.
+The GL header and binding code will also be considerably smaller.
+A GL header containing all OpenGL functions specified so far is more than 18k lines but a glbindify header containing only OpenGL 3.3 core functions is only 1.5k lines.

-There are other binding generators out there but all that I evaluated didn't suit my needs.
-They either didn't manage extensions, didn't offer me enough control of the generation process, had run-time performance implications, or had too many build time dependencies.
+I created glbindify because none of the binding generators I evaluated suited me.
+They either didn't manage extensions, had run-time performance implications, weren't maintained, or had undesirable build time dependencies.

 Command line usage
 ------------------